 Hardware and software call home have been set up and tested.
 If applicable, consider postponing the call home setup until the protocol nodes are deployed. • For more information, see Drive call home in 5146 and 5148 systems. • For information about HMC call home (Server PPC64BE Only), see Configuring HMC Version 8.8.3 and Later for Call Home. • For call home support information, see "Support for hardware call home" on page 5.
 For software call home information, see Software call home.
 GUI has been set up and demonstrated to the customer.
 If applicable, consider postponing the GUI setup until the protocol nodes are deployed.
 GUI SNMP and SMTP alerts have been set up, if desired.
 The customer RHEL license is registered and active.
 No issues have been found with mmhealth, GUI, gnrhealthcheck, gssinstallcheck, serviceable events.
-No SAS width or speed issues have been found.
-Consult development for more information.
 Client nodes are properly tuned.
-For more information, see "Adding IBM Spectrum Scale nodes to an ESS cluster" on page 63.
+For more information, see "Adding IBM Spectrum Scale nodes to an ESS cluster" on page 75.
 It is advised that you turn on autoload to enable GPFS to recover automatically in case of a daemon problem. mmchconfig autoload=yes Connect all nodes to Red Hat Network (RHN).
 Update any security related erratas from RHN if the customer desires (yum -y security).
 Do not update any kernel, systemd, or network manager erratas.
 Ensure that you have saved a copy of the xCAT database off to a secure location.
 Install or upgrade the protocols.
 For more information, see Elastic Storage Server: Protocol Nodes Quick Deployment Guide .
 Ensure (if possible) that all network switches have had the firmware updated.
 IBM Spectrum Scale release level and file system format have been updated, if applicable.
-If there are more than one building block, make sure multiple failure groups are used in a file system and that metadata replication is turned on (-m 2).
+If there are more than one building blocks, make sure multiple failure groups are used in a file system and that metadata replication is turned on (-m 2 and -M 2).
 Do not exceed 5 failure groups or more than 2 metadata replicas.
-Consider offering your clients the following trainings to better enable the proper administration of an IBM Spectrum Scale cluster and ESS storage.
-I IBM Spectrum Scale Redbook I IBM Spectrum Scale basic training classes l IBM Spectrum Scale advanced training classes